- Obtain a copy of a VM or another Linux environment (most likely not OS X, see below) with:

 Locks not required

-sys_uptimeuses a spinlock, which it uses to handle the case where xv6 is running on multiple processors.
-For this assignment, you don’t need to worry about this problem.
+sys_uptimeuses a spinlock, which it uses to handle the case where xv6 is running on multiple processors or when the system call is interrupted by a timer interrupt.
+For this assignment, we do not care if you handle this problem.
+(We will ensure only one process is calling

 An implementation of